nwmandel/slugpark/README.md

 ## Special Thanks To

-Eric Fultz, for giving helpful advice regarding project scope.
+Eric Fultz, for advising on project scope.
-Jeffrey Rennie, for giving helpful advice regarding implementation.
+Jeffrey Rennie, for advising on regarding implementation.
+Emmanuel Leroy, for advising on machine learning, API usage.

 ## Usage